-For a broader Kling lineup, you can also explore Kling 2.6, KlingAI Avatar 2.0, Kling O1, Kling 2.5, and Kling AI.
+For the broader Kling lineup, explore Kling 2.6, KlingAI Avatar 2.0, Kling O1, Kling 2.5, and Kling AI.

 Use the motion reference to lock actions and expressions, then use the prompt to steer everything around the character—background elements, scene props, extra movement in the environment, and the overall look.
 This split of responsibilities makes results feel less random: motion comes from the reference, while the prompt handles scene intent and visual tone.